mr-v/mr-v.github.io/_posts/2015-10-06-xcode-7-swift-2-unit-testing-setup.md

 > If you do not use this attribute, supply a main.swift file with a main function that calls the UIApplicationMain(_:_:_:) function.

 In Xcode 7 some things got moved around and test target module is not loaded when `UIApplicationMain` gets called.
-Using `NSStringFromClass` is a no go in this case.
+Using `NSStringFromClass` to instantiate `TestingAppDelegate` is a no go in this case.
 But do we actually need to provide this stub delegate?
 Turns out we can just pass `nil`.
-To see whether tests are running performing `nil` check against  `NSClassFromString("XCTestCase")` will do.
-As of now this check doesn't clash with Xcode's UI Testing target: during UI tests `UIApplicationMain` is called when `XCTest` framework is not yet loaded.
-Though, as seen above, it may change.
+Checking for `XCTestCase` class presence is good enough way of veryfing whether tests are running.
+As of now this doesn't clash with Xcode's UI Testing target: during UI tests `UIApplicationMain` is called when `XCTest` framework is not yet loaded.
+Though it may change, as seen above.

 With those changes and Swift 2 updates, I've arrived at bare minimum implementation for stubbing app delegate for tests: